-rndc-configen generates configuration files for rndc.
+rndc-confgen generates configuration files for rndc.
 It can be used as a convenient alternative to writing the rndc. conf file and the corresponding controls and key statements in named.conf by hand.
 Alternatively, it can be run with the -a option to set up a rndc.key file and avoid the need for a rndc.conf file and a controls statement altogether.

-This option sets automatic rndc configuration, which creates a file rndc.key in /etc (or a different sysconfdir specified when BIND was built) that is read by both rndc and named on startup.
-The rndc.key file defines a default command channel and authentication key allowing rndc to communicate with named on the local host with no further configuration.
+This option sets automatic rndc configuration, which creates a file /usr/local/etc/rndc. key that is read by both rndc and named on startup.
+The rndc. key file defines a default command channel and authentication key allowing rndc to communicate with named on the local host with no further configuration.

-If a more elaborate configuration than that generated by rndc-configen-a is required, for example if rndc is to be used remotely, run rndc-configen without the-a option and set up rndc.conf and named.conf as directed.
+If a more elaborate configuration than that generated by rndc-configen -a is required, for example if rndc is to be used remotely, run rndc-configen without the -a option and set up rndc.conf and named.conf as directed.